Charles Barkley Says Unvaccinated People Are ‘Just A--holes’

 The NBA, NFL and MLB have said 85% is the threshold for determining whether a team is fully vaccinated.

-Reportedly, up to 80% of NFL players, 90% of NBA players and 85% of MLB players have received at least one shot.
+Reportedly, the vast majority of players in the NBA, NFL and MLB have gotten at least one shot -- above 80%, in fact..
 However, there are some players and coaches who have voiced their displeasure with vaccination mandates and are still apprehensive or unwilling to get the vaccine.

 Minnesota Vikings offensive line coach/run game coordinator Rick Dennison will leave the team's coaching staff and take a position with the Vikings as a senior offensive adviser after declining to receive a COVID-19 vaccine shot.
 NFL players including Cole Beasley and DeAndre Hopkins have called the league protocols “crazy” and an affront to their personal freedoms.

-Even so, Barkley felt that these types of anti-vax stances were selfish and potentially fatal to others.
+Barkley thinks that these types of anti-vax stances were selfish and potentially fatal to others.

 “Can you imagine if one of these guys that are not vaccinated, if they get one of these players’ kids, wives, girlfriends, moms and dads sick and they die over some unnecessary conspiracy bulls---,” Barkley said.
 “I think that would be tragic.”

-At the moment, the United States is headed toward a fourth wave of COVID-19 with the emergence of the deadlier Delta variant and in the U.S., officials have said nearly all recent COVID hospitalizations and deaths have befallen unvaccinated people.
+At the moment, the United States is headed toward a fourth wave of COVID-19 with the emergence of the deadlier Delta variant and in the U.S., officials have said nearly all recent COVID hospitalizations and deaths have been among unvaccinated people.

 Nearly 158 million people in the U.S. are fully vaccinated, or about 48% of the population, according to the CDC.
 Around 67% of Americans ages 18 and up have received at least one shot.